 NOTE: Servicing of a tool with double insulation requires extreme care and knowledge of the system and should be performed only by a qualified service technician.
-For service, we suggest you return the tool to your nearest authorized service center for repair.
+For service, we suggest you return the tool to your nearest Sears or other qualified service center for repair.
 Always use original factory replacement parts when servicing.